kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 ### Published NodeFeatureGroup Objects

-For each supported topology dimension, the updater creates one `NodeFeatureGroup` for each distinct value seen in the graph.
-For network fabric tiers, these generated switch groups encompass the entire discovered network fabric: one group for each leaf switch, one group for each spine switch, and one group for each core switch.
-A leaf group contains the nodes attached under that leaf switch, a spine group contains the nodes reachable through its lower-tier leaf switches, and a top-level core switch group can encompass every node in the discovered cluster fabric.
+For each discovered tier level and domain level, the updater creates one `NodeFeatureGroup` per distinct value seen in the graph.
+Fabric tier groups encompass the entire discovered network fabric at that level: a `tier-0` group contains the nodes attached to one switch at the closest fabric level, a `tier-1` group contains the nodes reachable through its lower-tier switches, and so on up to the outermost tier.
+Accelerated domain groups follow the same pattern for each `domain-N` level.
+The number of levels is determined at runtime from the topology graph and may vary between clusters or providers.

 NFD owns `.status.nodes`; the updater owns only object metadata and `.spec`.